radicamc/exoTEDRF/README.md

 A list of other works you should consider citing depending on which functionalities you are using can be found [here](https://exotedrf.readthedocs.io/en/latest/content/citations.html).

+## Contributing to exoTEDRF
+exoTEDRF is in a constant state of updates and improvements.
+If you find a bug in the code, or have a request for a feature which is not yet implemented, please feel free to raise an issue on the GitHub page.

+If you're interested in directly contributing to exoTEDRF, there is some helpful information in the documentation [here](https://exotedrf.readthedocs.io/en/latest/content/contributions.html).